oyvind-ege/tic-tac-toe-rust/README.md

 - Picks moves that are best for the AI while assuming the human plays optimally
 - Prefers quicker wins over slower ones
 - Helped me understand recursive thinking and basic game theory

-*I haven't added alpha-beta pruning yet - that's on my list!*

-### **Board Design**
-- Should, without too much additional code, work with different square board sizes (though I only tested 3x3)

-### **Game Flow**
-- Main game loop handles turns pretty ok, though an even-based approach would be better (and necessary once we get to multiplayer and graphics)
-- Detects wins and draws properly
-- Keeps game state separate from player logic
-- Lets players retry when they enter invalid moves

-*I'm thinking about trying an event-based approach next time.*

-## What This Project Helped Me Practice

 ### **Rust Fundamentals**
 - **Ownership & Borrowing**: Getting comfortable with Rust's memory management